09/22 - 11/24 (10 Mondays from 4pm to 6pm Eastern Time)

 Anticipated Workload:

-• MDiv Credit Students (3 credits): 2-4 hours/week including focused pre-class preparation, 2-hour online sessions, brief weekly reflections (200-300 words), and final integration paper (8-10 pages)
+• MDiv Credit Students (3 credits): 2-4 hours/week including focused pre-class preparation, 2-hour online sessions, brief weekly reflections (200-300 words), one 1:1 Zoom meeting with course teacher, and final integration paper (8-10 pages)

 • Audit Students: 1-2 hours/week including streamlined pre-class preparation, 2-hour online sessions, and participation in group discussions